tomfuller71/BlackJack/README.md

 - If player wins the hand with a "Natural" (10 value card and an Ace) then 1.5 x on pay out.
 - Push on dealer and player having same result

-## To do in V2:
+## To do in V3:
-  - Player can split pair with matched bet - split aces can only hit once and no natutal bonus.
+  - Allow terminal args for options like bet limit and shoe size.
-  - Player can buy insurance if Dealer has open showing Ace on the deal.
+  - Player can buy "Insurance" if Dealer has open showing Ace on the deal.
+  - Have "Clue" option that present optimal choice for player based on strategy tables.